BlockchainCommons/SmartCustody/Docs/Case-Study-Passport.md

 **Institutional Theft.**

-With private keys held on the Passport, the possibilities of institutional theft are minimized (though the Software Wallet used could be an attack vector if its PSBTs were not carefully considered).
+With private keys held on the Passport, the possibilities of institutional theft are minimized (though the Software Wallet used could used as an attack vector if the user doesn't carefully check the PSBTs that they're signing).

 **Key Fragility.**

-The main defense against key fragility is the backup MicroSDs, though they could still be lost if the backup words for those MicroSDs are lost.
+The main defense against key fragility is the backup MicroSDs, though they could still be lost if the backup words for those MicroSDs were lost.

 **Network Attack.**